-Watch for these signs and symptoms if you think you or someone else may be having a stroke:
+Watch for these sudden signs and symptoms if you think you or someone else may be having a stroke:

-When a patient shows signs of a possible stroke, a Stroke Alert is called, quickly putting the wheels in motion to assemble a specialized team, consult a neurologist and perform a CT scan to diagnose the type of stroke.
+When a patient arrives and shows signs of a possible stroke, a Stroke Alert is called, quickly putting the wheels in motion to assemble a specialized team, consult a neurologist and perform a CT scan to diagnose the type of stroke.
 Depending on the type of stroke, patients may receive a medication to quickly dissolve the clot and restore blood flow to the brain.

 FACE: Face Drooping– Does one side of the face droop or is it numb?
 Ask the person to smile.
 Is the person's smile uneven?